 - Pain sensations on one or both sides of the head

 - Scalp tenderness

 Treating Occipital Nerve Pain

 An occipital nerve block works to control pain by reducing swelling and inflammation around the occipital nerves.
 This is done through the injection of a local anesthetic and steroid medication into the area around the nerves.
 Many patients begin experiencing pain relief within 15 minutes after the nerve block has been administered.

 For those that do find relief from occipital nerve blocks, the duration of pain relief can vary widely, from a few days to several months.
 This procedure is performed both for diagnostic and therapeutic purposes.

 While occipital nerve blocks are not for everybody, for some patients, they can prove to be significantly more beneficial than any oral medication.

 Headache & Pain Management in Austin

-If you have been experiencing consistent headaches or migraine-like pain, please contact the Diagnostic Pain Center today to schedule an evaluation with a pain management physician, Dr. Robert S. Marks, Dr. Sauman A. Rafii, or Dr. Ivan N. Chew.
+If you have been experiencing consistent headaches or migraine-like pain, please contact the Diagnostic Pain Center today to schedule an evaluation with our Austin pain management providers.
 Call (512) 981-7246 now or click on the appointment request button below to get started.